hepplerj/jekyll-blog/_posts/2011-01-02-the-rubyist-historian-flow-control.markdown

 ---
 wordpress_id: 651
 layout: post
 title: "The Rubyist Historian: Loops and Control Structures"
 date: 2011-01-02 07:30:33 -06:00
 wordpress_url: http://www.jasonheppler.org/?p=651
-tags: Programming Ruby Rubyist-Historian
+tags:
+- programming
+- ruby
 ---
 Our last segment introduced us to Ruby methods and classes.
 This section will introduce you to expressions and loops.
 Loops are, put simply, a test of whether an expression is true or false.
 This is the basic way that computer's operate: continue following a set of instructions until the expression becomes true, then end or move on to the next set of instructions.<!--more-->